InvasiveH8ter/NASDM/README.md

 Click this link and fill in the required fields.
 You will receive an email with a link to the Earth Engine Code Editor.
 Follow this link to your Earth Engine account.
-Click on the Assets tab and then click on the NEW dropdown You will be asked to create your username here, which can simply be left as is.
+Click on the Assets tab and then click on the NEW dropdown.
+You will be asked to create your username here, which can simply be left as is.
 After this, you should now have a Legacy Asset that you can add folders and upload data to.

-* Download and Install anaconda commandline terminal: https://www.anaconda.com/products/distribution
-* Next download and store the scripts and background shapefile from this GitHub on your local drive.

 ---